SG-Lagrangian submanifolds and their parametrization: Manifolds with corners

-$f$ is said to be differentiable at $x$, $u$ is called differential of $f$ at $x$ and is denoted by $Jf(x)$.
+$\|.\|$ denoting the standard Euclidean norms on $\RRd$, $\RR^{d^\prime}$, $f$ is said to be differentiable at $x$.
+In such a case, $u$ is called differential of $f$ at $x$ and is denoted by $Jf(x)$.
 If $f$ is differentiable at every $x\in U$, $f$ is said to be differentiable on $U$. \end{defn} The notion of differentiability and of differential in Definition \ref{def:diff} is well-defined and coincides with the ordinary one when $\Lambda=\emptyset$.
 The basic properties and notions of differentiability, such as continuous differentiability and higher order differentiability, carry over to this notion of differentiation on quadrants.
-In particular, we call $f$ \textit{of class $\infty$}, or \textit{smooth (up to the boundary)} in a (relatively) open subset $U\subset E$, denoted $f\in\Sm(U)$, if for every $p\in\NN$ the maps $J^pf:E^{\otimes p}\rightarrow F$ are continuous and differentiable at every $x\in U$.
+In particular, we call $f$ \textit{of class $\infty$}, or \textit{smooth (up to the boundary)} in a (relatively) open subset $U\subset \RRd$, denoted $f\in\Sm(U)$, if for every $p\in\NN$ the maps $J^pf:(\RRd)^{\otimes p}\rightarrow \RR^{d^\prime}$ are continuous and differentiable at every $x\in U$.